-The compliance function, as part of the second line of defence, is responsible for:
+The Compliance function, as part of the second line of defense, is responsible for:

-- Encouraging compliance with relevant rules and regulations, ethical standards and the internal standards derived from them ('rules') by providing advice and formulating policies; - Monitoring compliance with rules; - Monitoring the management of compliance risks by developing adequate compliance risk management, including monitoring and, where necessary, making arrangements relating to proposed management actions; - Creating awareness of the need to comply with rules and of social and ethical issues, in which context ethical behaviour within a.s.r. is self-evident;

-Coordinating contacts with regulators in order to maintain effective and transparent relationships with them.
+- Encouraging compliance with relevant rules and regulations, ethical standards and the internal standards derived from them ('rules') by providing advice and formulating policies; - Monitoring compliance with rules; - Monitoring the management of compliance risks by further developing adequate compliance risk management, including monitoring and, where necessary, making arrangements relating to measures and actions; - Creating awareness of the need to comply with rules and of social and ethical issues, in which ethical behavior within a.s.r. is self-evident; - Coordinating contacts with regulators in order to maintain effective and transparent relationships with them.